Irish Scones

 • In a large mixing bowl, stir together the flour, sugar, baking powder, and salt.
 Using a pastry cutter, two knives, or your fingers, cut the butter into the flour mixture until the mixture resembles coarse cornmeal, with no pieces of butter any larger than a pea.
 In a small bowl, combine the milk and the egg yolk.
 Stir the milk mixture into the dry ingredients just until the mixture comes together.

 • Turn the dough onto the floured work surface and roll or pat out the dough 1 1/4-inch thick.
-Cut out 2 1/2-inch circles with a biscuit cutter, as close as possible to one another.
+Cut out 2 1/2-inch circles with a biscuit cutter as close as possible to one another.
 Gently pat together the scraps so that they are 1 1/4-inch thick, and cut out another two or three circles as possible.
 Place them on the prepared baking sheet at least 1 inch apart.
 Beat the egg with 1 teaspoon of water in a small bowl, and use a pastry brush to lightly brush the top of each scone with the egg mixture.

-• Bake until golden brown, about 15 to 18 minutes.
-Transfer to a wire rack to cool until barely warm or at room temperature.
-Split them in half with a fork or cut them with a sharp knife, spread the butter evenly between the scones, layer some salmon onto each bottom half, and place the scone tops over the salmon.
+• Split them in half with a fork or cut them with a sharp knife, and spread the butter evenly between the scones.
+If desired, layer some salmon onto each bottom half, and place the scone tops over the salmon.

 Notes